Towards Fast, Adaptive, and Hardware-Assisted User-Space Scheduling: User Interrupt, Limitation and Design

 \subsection{Design Overview}

 LibPreemptible provides an API and runtime support for application developers to design efficient latency-critical request processing systems with custom scheduling policies.
-In particular, the application shown in Figure~\ref{fig:scheduler} represents how the runtime scheduler implements an application-specific policy for low-latency requests (P).
-Both the threading model and the policies are parts of the application and are owned by the application developers.
 The library provides interfaces and APIs that are generalizable across application requirements.
+Figure~\ref{fig:structure} shows how different components interact with each other and with UINTR.
+LibPreemptible takes the scheduler’s decisions on time quantum to adjust the deadlines (Quantum Control).
+The queues from LibPreemptible provide statistics of past requests (Stats).
+LibUtimer adjust timers and fire user interrupt to preempt worker threads.

-The scheduler is built on top of LibPreemptible, which serves as an environment for executing requests.
-For each request, LibPreemptible defines Function thread (Tn) consisting of the request Context (C) and the Deadline (D).
+In particular, Figure~\ref{fig:scheduler} represents how the data structures of LibPreemptible interact with each other.
+In the scheduler layer, for each request, LibPreemptible defines Function thread (Tn) consisting of the request Context (C) and the Deadline (D).
 The context encapsulates each request's state (e.g., stack, instruction pointer, etc.) at any point in time.
 In our current implementation, the context is based on the lightweight \texttt{fcontext}.
 The deadline represents the total time slice given for the requests by the scheduler according to the current policy.
 When the deadline is reached, LibPreemptible preempts the request by storing the context in the preempted list (also defined as a part of the application) and returning control to the scheduler for the next scheduling decision.

 LibPreemptible is based on another library, called LibUtimer.
 LibUtimer implements an accurate user-space timer that periodically fires preemption signals to all active requests when the corresponding deadlines are reached.
 The process of delivering these signals is crucial to the performance, scalability, and portability of the library.